MONEI/Shopify-api-node/README.md

   attach to all outgoing requests, like `beforeRetry`, `afterResponse`, etc.
   Hooks should be provided in the same format that Got expects them and will receive the same arguments Got passes unchanged.
+- `proxy` - When your computer or server encounters network errors, timeouts, etc. while accessing Shopify, if you have a proxy server, you can set the proxy IP(host) and port(port) to resolve issues related to access timeouts and slowness..

 #### Return value